The following information relates to the 2019 event.

 You can also transfer your registration, order some merchandise or change categories.

 How do I get my name on the front of my bib?

-If you have already registered and want to enter in a nickname (must be done before midnight 8th August), follow these instructions.
+If you have already registered and want to add or change a nickname (must be done before midnight 7th August), follow these instructions.